C Container Collection (CCC)

 Deallocate the container.

-CCC_Result CCC_doubly_linked_list_clear (CCC_Doubly_linked_list *list, CCC_Type_destructor *destroy)
+CCC_Result CCC_doubly_linked_list_clear (CCC_Doubly_linked_list *list, CCC_Destructor const *destructor, CCC_Allocator const *allocator)

 Clear the contents of the list freeing elements, if given allocation permission.
 O(N).